Only digital pianos prefixed CLP, CVP, P, YDP – home and stage pianos.

 Clavinovas with noisy keys – thud/rattly when released – get the model number before ringing – usually CLPxxx or CVPxxx.

-If one of the early graded hammer piano actions in ranges of CLP and CVP it can be fixed very successfully and will be miles quieter than it was when it was new!
+The early graded hammer action CLP and CVP models suffer from this.
+The problem can be fixed very successfully and the keys will be miles quieter than the piano was when it was new!

 Clavinovas with bouncy keys and/or keys hanging low – get the model number before ringing – usually CLPxxx or CVPxxx.